Pulsation of Burner-Stabilized CH4-O2 Flames Moderated by CO2 Addition: Methods

 In Eqn.
 (1), $f_k = k \Delta f$ denotes the k-th discrete Fourier frequency, with $\Delta f$ being the reciprocal of the total measurement time $T = N \Delta t$ (1 s in the current study). $S(f_k)$ denotes the NPSD of the chemiluminescence signal evaluated at $f_k$. $I(t_i)$ represents the discrete-time chemiluminescence signal sampled at $t_i = i \Delta t$, and $j$ denotes the imaginary unit. $S(f_k)$ is also expressed in logarithmic units (dB/Hz) as follows.

-A harmonic power analysis method was employed to extract the fundamental frequency of oscillation, $f_{osc}$, by exploiting the fact that the frequency content of a periodic physical event consists of harmonics that are phase-locked, whereas the frequency content of noise or random fluctuations is uncorrelated.
+The fundamental frequency of oscillation, $f_{osc}$, was extracted using a harmonic power analysis method developed in a previous study of the authors \cite{wang2025self}.
 Specifically, $f_{osc}$ was determined by solving a constrained optimization problem, namely maximizing the total power of harmonics within a search window $[f_{min}, f_{max}]$ estimated from the NPSD result, as shown below.

 This optimization problem was solved numerically using a brute-force search algorithm, and to improve computational efficiency and robustness, the number of harmonics was truncated to M = 5.
-In the current study, this method was able to determine the primary oscillation frequency with a typical uncertainty of less than 0.1 Hz (defined by the frequency offset at 95\% maximum total power), which was an order of magnitude better than the conventional FFT.
+In the current study, this method was able to determine the primary oscillation frequency with a typical uncertainty of less than 0.1 Hz (defined by the frequency offset at 95\% maximum total power).
+Once the primary oscillation frequency was determined, the chemiluminescence images of the pulsating flames were further analyzed using phase-locked cycle averaging, following the same procedure as explained in \cite{wang2025self}.

-Once the primary oscillation frequency was determined, the chemiluminescence images of the pulsating flames were further analyzed using phase-locked cycle averaging.
-The recorded image sequence was divided into sub-sequences corresponding to individual cycles of oscillation, and images captured at the same relative time within each cycle were averaged across different sub-sequences.
-The starting frame of each sub-sequence was fine-tuned through cross-correlation analysis, using the spatially integrated chemiluminescence signal as a reference, which effectively removed random jitters in the oscillation cycles.
-This procedure was executed iteratively until convergence was achieved, usually within 2-3 iterations.
-This phase-locked cycle averaging successfully removed random fluctuations and revealed the underlying physical trends consistent across cycles, without degrading the effective temporal resolution of the current measurements (100 $\mu s$).